-- 4.02 Final judgment entries must contain a provision for payment of costs.
-The clerk of courts will apply the deposit to the costs in the case, regardless of the party against whom the costs are assessed. - 4.03 If the party initiating the action or proceeding is unable to pay the cost deposit, as set forth in Loc.R.
+4.02 Final judgment entries must contain a provision for payment of costs.
+The clerk of courts will apply the deposit to the costs in the case, regardless of the party against whom the costs are assessed.

+4.03 If the party initiating the action or proceeding is unable to pay the cost deposit, as set forth in Loc.R.
 4.01, the party must file an affidavit, signed before a deputy clerk of court, reflecting the inability to post the required cost deposit.
 An affidavit of indigency filed in lieu of cash deposit must state the reasons for the inability to prepay costs and is subject to court review at any state of the proceedings.
 The filing of an affidavit of indigency is not determinative of whether a party will be assessed costs at the conclusion of the case.
 If the trial court should determine that a cash deposit should not be waived, the party initiating the action or proceeding will be permitted an opportunity to pay the required security deposit.
-If the deposit is not paid as ordered, then the proceeding may be dismissed by the trial court after notice of the impending dismissal. - 4.04 If any judgment entry requires the clerk of courts to file or record any judgment entry or document in any office or department other than the clerk of courts, and if a cost or fee is required and money or funds sufficient to pay that cost or fee are not on deposit, the clerk of courts will file the entry in the clerk's office but will not file or record it elsewhere.
+If the deposit is not paid as ordered, then the proceeding may be dismissed by the trial court after notice of the impending dismissal.

+4.04 If any judgment entry requires the clerk of courts to file or record any judgment entry or document in any office or department other than the clerk of courts, and if a cost or fee is required and money or funds sufficient to pay that cost or fee are not on deposit, the clerk of courts will file the entry in the clerk's office but will not file or record it elsewhere.
 Instead, the clerk of courts will mail a certified copy of the judgment entry or document to the party on whose behalf the judgment entry or document was to be filed or recorded.
-The judgment entry or document will be accompanied by a cover letter stating that the clerk of courts was unable to file or record the judgment entry or document.
+The judgment entry or document will be accompanied by a cover letter stating that the clerk of courts was unable to file or record the judgment entry or document because funds on deposit with the clerk of courts were insufficient to cover the cost to file or record the judgment entry or document.
 The letter will also note that due to the lack of a sufficient deposit, the judgment entry or document is being provided to the party so that the party may, on his or her own, pay the cost or fee to file or record the judgment entry or document.